SukkoPera/OpenKickstartSwitcher/README.md

 * If SW2 is HIGH, the 512 KB Kickstart image is selected, regardless of SW1.
 * If SW2 is LOW, SW1 controls which one of the two 256 KB images is enabled: LOW selects the first one, and HIGH selects the second one.

-Note that SW1/SW2 will both read as HIGH if left unconnected, so the 512 Kickstart will be selected if no switches are wired.
+Note that SW1/SW2 will both read as HIGH if left unconnected, so the 512 KB Kickstart will be selected if no switches are wired.

 **IMPORTANT: ALWAYS TURN YOUR AMIGA OFF BEFORE MOVING THE SELECTION SWITCHES.**